EverFi/Sash/README.md

   Sash uses MongoDB for the database.

 ## Ok COOL.
 How do I get started??
+  1. Install the following:
-  Install node.js 0.8.X
+    - node.js 0.10.X
+    - Mongo

-  Install MongoDB & Redis
+    - Redis
+    - ImageMagick (Note: if you are developing on Mac OS X, you will need to install ImageMagick using brew from the source `brew install imagemagick --build-from-source`)

-  `npm install` to install package dependencies
+  2. `npm install` to install package dependencies

-   run the server with `bin/devserver`
+  3. run the server with `bin/devserver`

 ## Status